MathieuNls/bug-taxonomy/02_preliminaries.md

 If the report is reopened: the days between the time the report is reopened and the time it is marked again as *RESOLVED FIXED* are cumulated.
 Reports can be reopened many times.

-Tasks follow a similar life cycle with the exception of the *UNCONFIRMED* and *RESOLVED* states.
+Tasks follow a similar life cycle except the *UNCONFIRMED* and *RESOLVED* states.
 Tasks are created by management and do not need to be confirmed to be *OPEN* and *ASSIGNED* to developers.
 When a task is complete, it will not go to the *RESOLVED* state, but to the *IMPLEMENTED* state.
 Bug and crash reports are considered as problems to eradicate in the program.